Tools of Fiscal Policy

 \(t\) = Net tax rate.

 Note that the marginal propensity to consume in the presence of taxes is then \(c(1 – t)\).
-As such, when the government elevates its expenditure by a certain amount, G, the disposable income rises by \((1 – t)G\), leading to increased consumer spending by \(c(1 – t)G\).
+As such, when the government elevates its expenditure by a certain amount, G, the disposable income rises by \((1 – t)G\), meaning consumer spending will increase by \(c(1 – t)G\).

-Assuming there are unused sources of capital and labor in the economy, the recipients of the additional consumption spending will have \((1 – t)c(1 – t)G\) additional disposable income and will spend c.
+Assuming there are unused sources of capital and labor in the economy, the recipients of the additional consumption spending will have \((1 – t)c(1 – t)G\) additional disposable income and will spend c of it.

 This cumulative additional expenditure and income will persist in propagating throughout the economy at a diminishing rate, as \(0 \lt c(1 – t) \lt 1\), forming a decreasing geometric series with a common ratio of \(c(1-t)\) which sum to